 In the sub-sections below details of the methodology and assumptions for the quantification of each relevant K-Factor are provided.

-Table 10 below demonstrates the summary of the quantified capital requirements for each K-Factor and the total KFR as of 31 December 2021:
+Error!
+Reference source not found.
+10 below demonstrates the summary of the quantified capital requirements for each K-Factor and the total KFR as of 31 December 2022: